-The biggest tools of education in the digital era now are Youtube.
-It becomes more popular application of video for learning.
-There are many things can be learned from Youtube, it can be negative or positive bringing by Youtube.
+The biggest tool of education in the digital era now is Youtube.
+It has become more popular application of video for learning.
+There are many things that can be learned from Youtube.
+There can be negative or positive effects of using Youtube.
 It depends on how the students use it.
 Youtube was first launched in 2005 and has now become one of the most visited websites in the history of the internet.
 The students can access Youtube for study purposes.

-As millennial generation, Indonesian student in junior high school now is most like accessing Youtube`s video which relates to Youtuber artist.
+As a millennial generation, Indonesian student in junior high school now is mostly accessing Youtube`s video which relates to Youtuber artist.
 Junior high school students in East Barito regency mostly like to watch Youtube`s vlog (video blogging) based on their favorite vloggers (maker of video blogging).
 It can be vloggers from Indonesia or international vloggers watched by students.
-Mostly, the vloggers use English in their video and this reason to encourage the researcher conducting the research.
-After watching video blogging (vlog) in bilingual or fully English, Indonesian students get the benefit from it for their second language learning.
-This is the modern ways to learning English than conventional ways.
+Mostly, the vloggers use English in their videos and this is a reason to encourage the researcher conducting the research.
+After watching video blogging (vlog) in bilingual or in complete English language, Indonesian students get the benefit from it for their second language learning.
+This is the modern way to learning English than conventional ways.

 The phenomenon of watching Youtube`s video also happens in East Barito`s junior high school students.
-The students like watch the video which represents their hobbies or dream in the video.
+The students like watching the video which represents their hobbies or dream in the video.
 They like to watch video blogging (vlog) in many genres of Vlog in Youtube, such as game, food, lifestyle, fashion, car, motorbike, and so on what they like to see.
-From watch the video, the students can get effects for their behaviour.
+From watching the video, the students can get effects for their behaviour.
 It focuses on language term, the student will get new language which relates to good and bad language.
 At least, they learn about English from Youtube`s video.

-This study also aims to answer one research questions. what is the effect of watching Youtube`s video blogging (vlog) for Indonesia students in second language learning?.
+This study also aims to answer one research question i.e. what is the effect of watching Youtube`s video blogging (vlog) for Indonesiam students in second language learning?.

 LITERATURE REVIEW

-Someone speaks to other than the structure of language, language behavior must also be considered.
-The study of both is psycholinguistics.
+Someone speaking to other than the structure of language, language behavior must also be considered. (vague) The study of both is psycholinguistics.
 Linguistics examines the structure of language, psychology examines language behavior or language processes (Chaer, 2009).
-These two fields of study research language as its formal object while the procedures and methods are different.
+These two fields of study research language as its formal object while the procedures and methods are different. (vague)

-In line with that expressed by Chaer (Kridalaksana, 2008) states the definition of psycholinguistics is the study of the relationship between language and language behavior.
-Gleason, et al. (Chaer, 2009) stated that psycholinguistics research emphasizes how the psychological process in the acquisition and use of human language.
+Chaer (Kridalaksana, 2008) states the definition of psycholinguistics which is the study of the relationship between language and language behavior.
+Gleason, et al. (Chaer, 2009) stated that psycholinguistics research emphasizes the psychological process in the acquisition and use of human language.
 There are three core parts of psycholinguistics research, namely, 1. comprehension, namely how people can understand spoken and written language, 2. speech production, how humans produce language, 3. acquisition is how humans learn language.
 So in other words, psycholinguistics is related to the nature of the structure of language, the acquisition of the structure of use when speaking and understanding the speech.
 (Firmansyah, 2018) states that the development of children's language skills is influenced by the environment.

 Meanwhile, there is a difference between second language acquisition and learning for student second language.
 There are some ways for language acquisition based on scholar`s theory.
-The best way to get language is naturally.
+The best way to get language is by natural means.